 Since Alexander made his discoveries 125 years ago, many have speculated about when humans began interfering with their head-neck-back coordination.
 The question will never be settled because the origin of human “misuse” predates Alexander’s discoveries by millennia.
 Even so, art history can provide us with some useful insights, as I noticed during a recent road trip through Tuscany.
 During my travels, I examined many examples of Renaissance painting and sculpture.
 I appreciated these works for their sumptuous beauty, and for their portrayals of postural habits among people during the Renaissance.

 Before discussing the art that I noticed during my travels, it’s worth stating an obvious fact.
 Looking at art from 600 or 700 years ago is not the same as seeing people as they lived at that time.
 It’s quite clear that many factors distinguish paintings and sculptures from life.
-These factors include an artist’s interest in naturalism, his technical skill and his stylistic preferences.
-In addition, the constraints imposed on artists by patrons and the amount of money paid for any commission also weigh in the balance.
+These factors include an artist’s interest in naturalism, her technical skill and her stylistic preferences.
+In addition, patron demands and patron budgets also weigh in the balance.
 With these factors in mind, we can use art to investigate human postural habits centuries ago.

 Renaissance sculpture, seen through Alexander’s eyes